sonata-project/SonataDoctrineORMAdminBundle/Resources/doc/tutorial/creating_your_first_admin_class/defining_admin_class.rst

 need to create an admin Controller.

 This interface will display too many fields as some of them are not relevant to a general overview.
-Next We'll see how to specify the fields we want to use and how we want to use them.
+Next we'll see how to specify the fields we want to use and how we want to use them.

 So same goes for the TagAdmin and CommentAdmin class.